JayPinn-96/JayPinn-96.github.io/README.md

 ## Microsoft Excell | MySQL | Microsoft SQL Server Management Studio | PostgreSQL | Pycharm (Python) | Jupyter Notebook | Power BI

-## Analysis of the Citibikes data in New York city using Excell :bike: jay_Copy of New York Citi Bikes_Raw Data.xlsx
+## Analysis of the Citibikes data in New York city using Excell :bike: jay_Copy of New York Citi Bikes_Raw Data.xlsx / Scatterplot Age Trip Duration NYCiti Bikes.png
 - Set up a spreadsheet on google sheets, where I imported NY citi bike data for the past year,
 - Was given a task to find the answers to 5 questions:
 ..What are the most popular pick-up locations across the city for Bike rental?